MrLoh/tobanika.us/index/program/en.md

 The 1939 American classic [The Wizard of Oz](https://en.wikipedia.org/wiki/The_Wizard_of_Oz_(1939_film)) will be shown on big screens throughout the park, while the [Chicago Philharmonic](http://www.chicagophilharmonic.org) plays the soundtrack live!
 Please bring food and drink, as we will be picnicking together before the show begins.
 Join us at 5:30 PM to hang out and dine before the show starts at 7:00 PM.

-Tickets are $30, which includes entry and a rental chair and table.
-The cost is $15 for students (including university and PhD students, valid only with student ID which indicates an expiration date).
-Children under 15 are free.
-Tickets are limited, so please indicate on your RSVP card or by email ([us@tobanika.us](mailto:us@tobanika.us)) if you would like a ticket for this event.
-First come, first served.
+Tickets are $17 for adults, $13 for students (including university and PhD students, valid only with student ID which indicates an expiration date), and $5 for children under 15, which includes entry and a rental chair and table.
+Bring money to pay the Bride’s mother back, Julie Williams, in cash or with check (made out to her) at Ravinia in exchange for your ticket.
+Someone from the Wedding Party Group will be at the Main Gate to hand out tickets.

 -------------------------------------------------------------------------------